Hemanth694/Portfolio-Website/README.md

 <!-- SCREENSHOT 1 -->

 This portfolio website has simple yet unique design which is really easy to understand.
-EMployers can look at it with ease, ultimately increasing your chaces to get in your dream company.
+Employers can look at it with ease, ultimately increasing your chaces to get in your dream company.

 The home page consists of the following details,
 ### Your name and a photo